Uncover the 7 key types and concepts of urban planning critical for developing sustainable and efficient cities. Contact us for more information!

 2. Land-Use Planning

-Land-use planning largely concerns legislation and policy, adopting planning instruments like governmental statutes, regulations, rules, codes, and policies to influence land use.
+Land-Use Planning concerns legislation and policy, adopting planning instruments like governmental statutes, regulations, rules, codes, and policies to influence land use.
+These planning instruments deal with the type, location, and amount of land needed to carry out different functions of the city.

 Open and transparent decision-making is a key component of land-use planning; ClearPoint’s robust reporting functionality supports information transparency.

 You’ll likely need to share information with lots of different audiences.
 Once you determine the design and data points necessary for each audience, ClearPoint takes over, automatically generating those various reports in your preferred format—whether it’s Excel, PDF, PPT, or HTML.
 It also handles report distribution and shares reports on a specified schedule.
-You can elect to publish the data on your website (as shown below, for the city of Charlottesville’s public works department) or create reports to share via email.

 Everyone will always have the information they need, whenever they need it.